buildo/react-components/src/async-status-indicator/README.md

 # AsyncStatusIndicator

-A simple component used to visually divide UI elements
+A component that shows the status of an async operation

 ## Props
 |Name|Type|Default|Description|